WordPress/test-handbook/get-setup-for-testing/test-core-tickets-with-playground.md

 Close your PowerShell and reopen it before calling your alias, which is `play-start` in this example.

 If you get an `npm error code ENOENT` when calling the alias, create the `npm` folder inside `C:/Users/yourname/AppData/Roaming` and then try to run your alias again.

+## The Build Workflow for Testing Patches in Playground CLI

+Testing patches with Playground CLI is almost same with the steps provided at the [Testing Core Tickets with Grunt](https://make.wordpress.org/test/handbook/get-setup-for-testing/test-core-tickets-with-grunt/#applying-patches) page.

+The only difference is how to `build` after applying the patch.

+When using Docker Desktop services, you would use `npm run build:dev` to apply JavaScript and CSS changes.
+If the patch changes only PHP files, there is no need to run `npm run build:dev` again.

+However, since Playground CLI serves files from the `build` folder, which is compiled from the `src` folder, you need to rerun `npm run build` after applying the patch.

+But you don't need to rerun `npm install` after applying changes, unless changes affect `package.json` or `package.lock.json`.

 ## Resources
 - [WPContrib WordPress Test Contributor Pathway YouTube Channel](https://www.youtube.com/@WPContrib) by [@SirLouen](https://profiles.wordpress.org/sirlouen/)